New p-adic hypergeometric functions and syntomic regulators: Introduction

 where the notation be as in the beginning of \S \ref{fermatcurve-sect}.
 Then for $(i,j)$ such that $i/N+j/M<1$. \end{thm} As long as the author knows, this is the first explicit description of the Ross symbol in $p$-adic cohomology.

-We hope that our results will provide a new direction of the study of the $p$-adic Beilinson conjecture by Perrin-Riou \cite[4.2.2]{Perrin-Riou} (see also \cite[Conj.2.7]{Colmez}), especially for $K_2$ of elliptic curves.
+In the last section, we discuss the $p$-adic Beilinson conjecture by Perrin-Riou \cite[4.2.2]{Perrin-Riou} (see also \cite[Conj.2.7]{Colmez}) for $K_2$ of elliptic curves.
 Let $E$ be an elliptic curve over $\Q$.
 Let $p$ be a prime at which $E$ has a good ordinary reduction.
 Let $\alpha_{E,p}$ be the unit root of the reduction $\ol E$ at $p$, and $e_\unit\in H^1_\dR(E/\Q_p)$ the eigenvector with eigenvalue $\alpha_{E,p}$.
 Let $\omega_E\in \vg(E,\Omega^1_{E/\Q})$ be a regular $1$-form.
 Let $L_p(E,\chi,s)$ be the $p$-adic $L$-function defined by Mazur and Swinnerton-Dyer \cite{MS}.
 Then as a consequence of the $p$-adic Beilinson conjecture for elliptic curves, one can expect that there is an element $\xi\in K_2(E)$ which is integral in the sense of \cite{Scholl} such that

 where $x\sim_{\Q^\times}y$ means $xy\ne0$ and $x/y\in \Q^\times$.
 We also refer to \cite[Conjecture 3.3]{ABC} for more precise statement.
 According to our main results, we can replace the left hand side with the special values of the $p$-adic hypergeometric functions of logarithmic type.
 For example, let $E_a$ be the elliptic curve defined by $y^2=x(1-x)(1-(1-a)x)$ with $a\in \Q\setminus\{0,1\}$ and $p>3$ a prime where $E_a$ has a good ordinary reduction.
 Then one predicts